reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 }
 ```

 This gives a bird's-eye view of all the application beans and their dependencies.

 How is this useful?
-We can derive additional information from this type of view: for e.g., **if we see some dependency repeated in multiple beans, it likely has important functionality encapsulated that impacts multiple flows**.
+We can derive additional information from this type of view: for example, **if we see some dependency repeated in multiple beans, it likely has important functionality encapsulated that impacts multiple flows**.
 We could mark that class as an important one that we would want to understand when we dive deeper into the code.
 Or perhaps, that bean is a [God object](https://en.wikipedia.org/wiki/God_object) that needs some refactoring once we understand the codebase.

-### Using the startup Endpoint
+### Using the `startup` Endpoint

 Unlike the other endpoints we have seen, configuring the `startup` endpoint requires some additional steps.
 We have to provide an implementation of `ApplicationStartup` to our application: